mariatomy9/SQIUDS/README.md

 # SQIUDS

 Hi there 👋🏼👋🏼
-Here's the Arduino code for water and soil quality sensor.
+Here's the Arduino code for water level and soil quality sensor.